salesforce/storm-dynamic-spout/README.md

 ## Components
-[StartingTrigger](src/main/java/com/salesforce/storm/spout/sideline/trigger/StartingTrigger.java) - An interface that is configured and created by the `SidelineSpoutHandler` and will receive an instance of `SpoutTriggerProxy` via `setSidelineSpout()`.
-This implementation can call `startSidelining()` with a `SidelineRequest`, which contains a `SidelineRequestIdentifier` and a `FilterChainStep` when a new sideline should be spun up.
+[SidelineTrigger](src/main/java/com/salesforce/storm/spout/sideline/trigger/SidelineTrigger.java) - An interface that is configured and created by the `SidelineSpoutHandler` and will receive an instance of `SpoutTriggerProxy` via `setSidelineSpout()`.
+This implementation can call `startSidelining()` and `stopSidelining()` with a `SidelineRequest`, which contains a `SidelineRequestIdentifier` and a `FilterChainStep` when a new sideline should be spun up.

-[StoppingTrigger](src/main/java/com/salesforce/storm/spout/sideline/trigger/StoppingTrigger.java) - An interface that is configured and created by the `SidelineSpoutHandler` and will receive an instance of `SpoutTriggerProxy` via `setSidelineSpout()`.
-This implementation can call `stopSidelining()` with a `SidelineRequest`, which contains a `SidelineRequestIdentifier` and a `FilterChainStep` when a sideline should be stopped, meaning that the firehose will no longer filter out events and new `VirtualSpout` will be created for the previously sidelined messages.

 [Deserializer](src/main/java/com/salesforce/storm/spout/sideline/kafka/deserializer/Deserializer.java) - The `Deserializer` interface dictates how the kafka key and messages consumed from Kafka as byte[] gets transformed into a storm tuple.
 It also  controls the naming of your output field(s).
 An example `Utf8StringDeserializer` is provided implementing this interface.